braimbau/ckeditor5-build-classic-custom/README.md

 > this should this line in package.json
 > "@lakaaio/ckeditor5-build-classic": "file:<path>ckeditor5-build-classic",

+6 - delete the old packages
+`rm -rf node-modules`

-6 - Install dependencies with npm
+7 - Install dependencies with npm

 `npm i`

-7 - Test
+8 - Test
 > You may want to modify Editor.vue to implement the features of the new plugins

-8 - Undo steps 2, 3, 4
+9 - Undo steps 2, 3, 4
 </details>

 <details>